Skyscanner/backpack-react-native/packages/react-native-bpk-component-phone-input/README.md

 For `BpkDialingCodeList` a list of objects with this format should be used.
 Sorting should be done beforehand as the component does not perform any sorting itself.

+Optionally, you may supply a list of suggested ids which are your best guess at the user's country code.
+These codes will be shown at the top of the list under a custom title.

 ## BpkDialingCodeList

 ### Usage